-Once on the ground, the smokejumper incident commander/crew leader will contact the ordering tools and supplies for 3 days of fire suppression activity.
-The smokejumper incident commander will
+Once on the ground, the smokejumper incident commander/crew leader will contact the ordering Unit or local incident commander and provide a situation report.
+Smokejumpers arrive at an incident with tools and supplies for 3 days of fire suppression activity.
+The smokejumper incident commander will contact the ordering Unit and arrange for incident demobilization.